trevclaridge/trevclaridge.com/src/posts/Generating_A_PDF_With_GitHub_Actions/Generating_A_PDF_With_GitHub_Actions.md

 ---
-title: Generating a PDF With GitHub Actions
+title: Generating a PDF with GitHub Actions
-subtitle: Leveraging Pandoc to generate a high-quality PDF from source Markdown files
+subtitle: Leveraging Pandoc to generate a high-quality PDF from Markdown source files.
 img: build_pdf_yml.png
-img_alt: A GitHub workflow YAML file with steps to utilize Pandoc
+img_alt: A GitHub workflow YAML file with steps to utilize Pandoc.
 date: 2025-07-03
 ---